ioseph01/Project-1---CECS-326/README.md

 **Command:** `./filecopy <source_file> <destination_file>`

 ### Outputting Text File
-To output the program files, you will enter 'cat' followed by the desired existing text file.
+To output the program files, you will enter `cat` followed by the desired existing text file.

 **Command:** `cat <source_file>
 or